debugwand/assethandler/README.md

 + run images task to optimise jpegs and gifs and copy across pngs
 + run favicon task to produce the various favicon variations and create the html that should be included in the head
 + create minified, concatenated versions of CSS and JS files in the destination folder
-+ run lint tools and unit test tools over the CSS and JS
++ run lint tools over the source folders for CSS and JS, run unit tests over JS and produce a coverage report
 + add a MD5 hash fingerprint to the minified CSS files' and JS files' filename for versioning
 + create the include files for CSS and JS locations for inclusion in the HTML templates

+### Discrete tasks
+Use the command `grunt --help` to see a full list of all the available tasks.

 ###Notes
 CSS concatenation is handled by SASS.
 CSS minification is handled by CSSMin.
 This occurs in both development and test/production environments.